pemcg/manageiq-automation-howto-guide/chapter21/calling_automation_from_api.md

 ## Calling Automation from the RESTful API

-We can call any Automation Instance from the RESTful API, but issuing a _put_ call to /api/automation_requests, and enclosing a JSON-encoded parameter hash such as the following...
+We can call any Automation Instance from the RESTful API, but issuing a _POST_ call to /api/automation_requests, and enclosing a JSON-encoded parameter hash such as the following...

 ```ruby
 post_params = {